WICG/webcomponents/proposals/Template-Instantiation.md

 });
 ```

-This template process callback, for illustration purposes, is a simplified version of the **default template process callback**, which is used when type content attribute is omitted on a template element.
-It goes through each template part (i.e. each occurrence of `{{ X }}`) and replaces it with the state object's value looked up by the template part's expression (e.g. `X` for `{{ X }}`).
-Once defined, this template process callback is invoked whenever `createInstance` method is invoked on a template element of the type `my-template-type`. e.g.
+This template process callback, for illustration purposes, is a simplified version of the **default template process callback**, which is used when the `type` content attribute is omitted on a `template` element.
+It goes through each template part (i.e., each occurrence of `{{ X }}`) and replaces it with the state object's value looked up by the template part's expression (e.g. `X` for `{{ X }}`).
+Once defined, this template process callback is invoked whenever the `createInstance` method is invoked on a `template` element of the type `my-template-type`; e.g.:

 ```
 rniwa = {name: "R. Niwa", email: "rniwa@webkit.org"};